MarcosAugusto47/diabetes-classification/README.md

     "BMI": 43.1,
     "DiabetesPedigreeFunction": 2.288,
     "Age": 33
 }

 More samples can be set via the POST request.

-The models were trained, using Logistic Regression, with some variations and are all written on the jupyter notebook.
+The final model is an ensemble method that uses Logistic Regression, K-Nearest Neighbors and Random Forest, that uses a voting rule classifier between those three models.
+The Logistic Regression was tuned finding the best regularization technique (Lasso or Ridge) and the respective hyperparameter.
+Also, it was applied standard scaling for this specific model.

-The application uses Docker and can be runned via the command:
+The application uses Docker and can be runned via the command (the image is published in my Docker Hub account):
 docker run -p5000:5000 marcosaugusto47/diabetes-app